pingidentity/terraform-docs/docs/best-practices/pingone/index.md

 # Terraform Writing Best Practices - PingOne

-The following provides a set of best practices to apply when writing Terraform with the PingOne Terraform provider and associated modules.
+The following sections provide a set of best practices to apply when writing Terraform with the PingOne Terraform provider and associated modules.

-These guidelines do not intend to educate on the use of Terraform, nor are they a getting started guide.
+These guidelines do not intend to educate on the use of Terraform, nor are they a "Getting Started" guide.
 For more information about Terraform, visit [Hashicorp's Online Documentation](https://developer.hashicorp.com/terraform/docs).
-To get started with Ping Identity Terraform providers, visit the online [Getting Started](./../index.md) guides.
+To get started with the PingOne Terraform provider, visit the online [PingOne provider Getting Started](./../../getting-started/pingone/) guide.

 ## Develop in the Admin Console, Promote using Configuration-As-Code

 Ping recommends that use case development activities are performed in the PingOne web admin console wherever possible.
-This is due to the complex nature of Workforce IAM and Customer IAM deployments that includes policy definition, user experience design and associated testing/validation of designed use cases.
+This recommendation is due to the complex nature of Workforce IAM and Customer IAM deployments that includes policy definition, user experience design and associated testing/validation of designed use cases.

-Once developed in the web admin console, configuration can be extracted as configuration-as-code to be stored in source control (such as a Git code repository) and linked with CI/CD tooling to automate the delivery of use cases into test and production environments.
+After having been developed in the web admin console, configuration can be extracted as configuration-as-code to be stored in source control (such as a Git code repository) and linked with CI/CD tooling to automate the delivery of use cases into test and production environments.

 For professionals experienced in DevOps development, configuration may be created and altered outside of the web admin console, but care must be taken when modifying complex configuration such Authorize, MFA, Protect or SSO sign-on policies.